Honors College History

 6. Delineate in a two-tiered structure—a two-year program for incoming freshmen and sophomores and an upper-level honors experience (departmental honors) for juniors and seniors.

 This led to a shift in the structure of honors education on the campus as well as an intentional partnership with Student Affairs/Resident Life in the establishment of a new honors living and learning center that housed students in the renovated Anne Arundel Hall, which opened in Fall 1992.
+In 1996, two living-learning programs were established under the University Honors Program umbrella: Gemstone and Honors Humanities.

-Transformation to Honors College
+Transformation to the Honors College

 In 2009, the University Honors Program underwent a significant transformation, expanding into the Honors College under the vision of Provost Nariman Farvardin.
 This change aimed to attract top academic talent nationally and internationally.
 The newly established Honors College encompassed multiple thematic living-learning programs, including: